gerlero/fronts/doc/source/index.rst

 Fronts
 ======

-Welcome to the API documentation for Fronts!
+Welcome to the reference documentation for Fronts!

 Don't forget to read the README and check out the examples on the project's `GitHub page <http://github.com/gerlero/fronts>`_.